 After all the ‘big picture’ issues have been taken care of, now you’ll need to work on mechanical issues like spelling, grammar, capitalization, etc. That’s where copyediting comes into the picture.
 Sometimes this is also called mechanical editing and sometimes called line editing as well, depending on how it is considered by the publishing house or publishing service providers.
 Some people see copyediting as a lighter editing process where only grammar is looked at, while line editing is the more intense look at the meaning of each line.

 The copyeditor will look at your manuscript and address the following concerns:

 - Any inconsistencies

-It might seem like you don’t need copyediting but you do.
-No matter how meticulous you are and how many rounds of content-related editing your manuscript has gone through, copyediting is an important stage which ensures that your work has that professional polish.
+It might seem like you don’t need copyediting, but you do.
+No matter how meticulous you are and how many rounds of content-related editing your manuscript has gone through, copyediting is an important stage that ensures that your work has that professional polish.

 Some copyeditors also take a look at the citation style that is most appropriate for your book at this stage itself.
 This could be either of the following depending on the subject of your book:

 - Chicago Manual

 If your book is a work of fiction, poetry, or academic books, usually there is no need to apply any citation style.

 Before sending your manuscript for copyediting, have a little chat with your editor on what kind of copyedit they will be working on so that both your expectations don’t clash.
 You shouldn’t expect a heavy copyedit and get a lightly edited manuscript back or vice versa.